Richard Dobbs Spaight: Slavery

 Spaight was part of the planter class and an extensive enslaver.
 According to census records, he enslaved 71 people in 1790 and 83 people in 1800.
 At the time of his death in 1802, he was enslaving 89 people.
 As a delegate to the Confederation Congress, Spaight led the successful effort to eliminate Thomas Jefferson's proposed ban on slavery from the Northwest Ordinance of 1784.

 Death and legacy

 Spaight died on September 6, 1802, following injuries sustained in a duel with John Stanly, the Federalist congressman who had defeated him in the election of 1800 for the House of Representatives.
 Spaight is buried at "Clermont," near New Bern, North Carolina.
 Spaight Street in Madison, Wisconsin, is named in his honor.
 Most of the main streets in downtown Madison are named after signers of the United States Constitution.

+Spaight appears in John Trumbull's 1824 painting General George Washington Resigning His Commission, which was featured on the reverse of the United States five-thousand-dollar bill.